The eleven dimensional supergravity equations on edge manifolds: The linearized and the indicial operator

 \subsection{Indicial roots computation}

-Having obtained the linearized operator $dQ$, we next compute its indicial roots on the boundary of $\HH^7$, which together with the indicial kernels give the parametrization of the kernel of this linear operator.
-Using the Hodge decomposition on the 4-sphere, the operator $dQ$ acts on sections of $\wedge^{*} (\HH^7)$ tensored with the finite dimensional eigenspace of $\wedge^{*}(\bbS^4)$.
+Having obtained the linearized operator $dQ$, we next compute its indicial roots on the boundary of $\HH^7$, which together with the indicial kernels will give the parametrization of the kernel of this linear operator.
+Using the Hodge decomposition on the 4-sphere, the operator $dQ$ acts on sections of $\wedge^{*} \HH^7$ tensored with the finite dimensional eigenspaces of $\wedge^{*}\bbS^4$.

-\begin{lemma} Sections of the bundle $K$ decompose with respect to the Hodge decomposition of $\bbS^{4}$. \end{lemma} \begin{proof} We identify the symmetric edge 2-tensor bundle with and decompose the 4-form bundle according to its degree on $\HH^7$ and $\bbS^4$, i.e. For each element of the form $u\otimes v$ with the projection operator $\pi_\lambda$ maps it to $u\otimes \pi_{\lambda}v$, which by linearity extends to the whole bundle $K$. \end{proof}
+\begin{lemma} Sections of the bundle $K$ decompose with respect to the Hodge decomposition of $\bbS^{4}$. \end{lemma} \begin{proof} As mentioned before definition~\ref{d:expansion}, we identify the symmetric edge 2-tensor bundle with and decompose the 4-form bundle according to its degree on $\HH^7$ and $\bbS^4$, i.e.